Alpharivs/go-shell/README.md

 ## About

-Windows 32/64 encrypted reverse TCP shell a simplified version inspirado in [hershell](https://github.com/lesnuages/hershell) which has a lot more features like cross compile to linux (check it out!).
+Windows 32/64 encrypted reverse TCP shell a simplified version inspired in [hershell](https://github.com/lesnuages/hershell) which has a lot more features like cross compile to linux (check it out!).

 <img src="assets/gopher.png" align="right" width="180" height="200" />